 The world’s most northerly capital, Reykjavik occupies a small peninsula jutting out into the Greenland Sea.
 Scandinavian in feel, this picturesque city is enjoyably manageable in size, with an interesting blend of historic and modern architecture.
 It’s a great city to wander, full of intriguing, interesting museums and inviting cafes.

 Our accommodation is centrally located.
 We'll celebrate our trip together with a farewell dinner.
 Driving: 186 km/115 miles on road, Hiking: 2-4 hours.
 Breakfast, lunch, and dinner included.

 Our trip will end with a group transfer back to Keflavik Airport.

 If you wish to have your own room, a single supplement charge will apply.
 If you are traveling alone and would like to share a room, we will do our best to match you with a roommate of the same gender.
 If there is no one with whom you can share, there will be a charge of $335 for this “forced” single.
 Note: Private, single rooms are not available in the huts.

-- 4 nights in cozy mountain huts, sleeping bag bunkrooms
+- 4 nights in cozy mountain huts with bunkrooms

-- 1 night in a comfort Inn lodging near Vik
+- 1 night in a comfortable inn lodging near Vik

 - 1 night in Reykjavik in a boutique hotel in downtown Reykjavik